 Here, the Shakra shines.
 We found these to be some of the easiest shoes to use — especially during the break-in period.
 They are super easy to get on and off — since the tongue opens up a few inches to accommodate wide feet.
 The padded tongue then secures with a Velcro strap that is widely adjustable, unlike the narrow range of the Scarpa Arpia.
-These features make the Shakra easy to take on and off, but the overall comfort of the shoe make them comfortable enough to walk around in for a few hours during a bouldering session at the gym.
+These features make the Shakra easy to take on and off, but the overall comfort of the shoe makes them comfortable enough to walk around for a few hours during a bouldering session at the gym.

 The Shakra is a great transition shoe for those looking to step it up from a beginner model into a more aggressively shaped shoe.
 Unfortunately, the price tag on the Shakra reflects the price tags on most high-performance models — expensive.
-If your main priority is comfort, they are a great all-around shoe with little break-in time and a designed centered around all-day comfort.
+If your main priority is comfort, they are a great all-around shoe with little break-in time and a design centered around all-day comfort.

 For steep climbing, bouldering, and gym climbing, the Shakra is a great option.
 They are easy to take on and off, provide comfort for hours, and perform at a high level in most styles of climbing.
 The Shakras are soft in the midsole, so they don't do great on dime-edges or super-technical slabs, but otherwise, these shoes are a good option for the all-arounder.